 This guide will help you to decide if you can claim and if so, help you to make that claim.
 The information included in this guide applies mostly to accidents that happened on or after 1 October 2008, however, some of the changes will also apply to claims made before 1 October 2008.

-If you are unsure what obligations or responsibilities apply to your claim, the Claims Advisory Service (1300 656 919) can help you.
-The Claims Advisory Service can also provide you with information and assistance throughout the life of your claim.
+If you are unsure what obligations or responsibilities apply to your claim, the CTP Assist (1300 656 919) can help you.
+CTP Assist can also provide you with information and assistance throughout the life of your claim.
 You can also get information and assistance from the:

 - CTP insurer handling your claim

 - NSW Law Society's Community Assistance Service (02 9926 0300) for names of personal injury accredited solicitors in your area